mhulse/mhulse.github.io/_posts/2011-12-05-introducing-the-2011-12-oregon-basketball-mobile-app-from-the-register-guard.md

 The FREE 2011 Oregon Ducks Basketball app for iOS is now available in the [Apple App Store](http://itunes.apple.com/us/app/2011-oregon-ducks-basketball/id480844694?ls=1&amp;mt=8).

-Get The Register-Guard&#39;s 2011-12 Duck basketball season coverage in the palm of your hand.</p>
+Get The Register-Guard’s 2011-12 Duck basketball season coverage in the palm of your hand.</p>

 ---